CollinDev/Procademy/README.md

 # Procademy
---IMPORTANT: TO DOWNLOAD THE FILE PLEASE DONWLOAD THE ZIP & UNZIP THE FILE--
+--IMPORTANT: TO DOWNLOAD THE FILE PLEASE DOWNLOAD THE ZIP BY CLICKING *CODE* & UNZIP THE FILE--

 A website for Procademy, if you randomly stumble upon this it's a website I'm currently making.
 Only official changes will be put on this website, no "beta" changes or any bullcrap.